E-file IRS Form 8868 to Extend your Form 990-N Deadline

-Step 3: Enter your Business Information for the first time and your exempt organization, such as organization's name, EIN/SSN, and address.
+Step 3: Enter your Business Information for the first time and your Exempt Organization details, such as Organization's Name, EIN/SSN and Address.

 Step 4: Enter the individual’s or organization’s information.

-Step 5: Select the tax period of your organization and what type of Form 990 you are applying an extension for.
+Step 5: Select the tax period of your organization and what type of Form 990-N you are applying an extension for.